-Our Locality Working Groups will be relaunched in 2023 and will comprise engagement from staff, delivery partners, service users, unpaid carers, and other members of the public.
-These groups will support us to deliver the Strategic Framework, and to improve local outcomes.
-In addition, the Locality Working Group leads will be represented on the Strategic Planning Group, with one representative on the Integration Joint Board.
+Our Locality Working Groups will comprise engagement from staff, delivery partners, service users, unpaid carers, and members of the public.
+These groups will support us to deliver the Strategic Framework, and improve outcomes.
+In addition, the Locality Working Group leads will be represented on the Strategic Planning Group, with one representative on the Integration Joint Board (please see page 19 for further detail on the governance structure)